-RS Components' Technical Director Richard Jeffers shares his experience in effective leadership and the importance of communication in achieving this
+RS Components' Director for Industrial Solutions, Richard Jeffers shares his experience in effective leadership and the importance of communication in achieving this

 Reflecting recently on leadership and my own career growth, I found myself remembering incidents from my past: some where I showed leadership, and some where I performed less well.
 There is one example of the former I’m still proud of.

 As a young production supervisor, I was responsible for the daily operation of a solder wire factory.
 The solder was cast into ingots, extruded with a flux core and passed through a series of wire drawing machines to reduce the diameter before being wound onto bobbins.
 Then it was packaged and dispatched.
 I had around 30 people in my team.

 The lesson I learned during my time in that role was this: if you want to lead, you need to understand.
 And, if you want to understand, you need to show humility and inhabit other people’s worlds.
 You need to communicate with people, not just talk at them.

 I did my best to learn to do each of the roles on the shop floor.
 I started in the casting area.
 As a fairly naive graduate, I underestimated what they did.
 I could manage, at most, about 30 minutes of ladling 20kg ingots of solder into the moulds.
 After this, my arms were burning, I was drenched in sweat, and I could barely move for the rest of the day.
 I’d then stagger off, leaving the real men to keep going for the remaining 7.5 hours of their shift.

 I later tried my hand at the packing area.
 I could manage this more easily.
 It was a central location and I could see most of the workstations.
 It was also a genuine bottleneck that needed about 1.1 operators – I think I just about contributed the 10% required.
 During my hour a day on this workstation, I learned that Jimmy Chung, the regular operator in this area, was an extra in martial arts films and worked a few days a month on film sets.